At U.N., Trump demands action against China over virus, Xi urges cooperation

 Russian President Vladimir Putin told the General Assembly the WHO should be strengthened to coordinate the global response to the pandemic and proposed a high-level conference on vaccine cooperation.

-China has portrayed itself as the chief cheerleader for multilateralism as Trump’s disregard for international cooperation has led to Washington quitting global deals on climate and Iran and leaving the U.N.
-Human Rights Council as well as the WHO.
+China has portrayed itself as the chief cheerleader for multilateralism at a time when Trump’s disregard for international cooperation has led to Washington quitting global deals on climate and Iran and leaving the U.N.
+Human Rights Council, as well as the WHO.

 Xi took an apparent swipe at Trump’s “America First” policy in statement to a meeting celebrating the 75th anniversary of the United Nations on Monday.